 - Get a deeper overview of these claims

 Janssen's conduct with Topamax was criminal.
 That sounds like plaintiffs' attorneys' hyperbole, right?
 So let's be clear.
 Janssen pleaded guilty in U.S. District Court in Boston to criminal violations of federal law.
 What did they do?
 They promoted the heck out of Topamax for lots of things that were not medically acceptable.
 They paid a criminal fine of over $6 million.
-They also paid $75.37 million in a civil lawsuit that alleged it caused false claims to be submitted to federal agencies regarding psychiatric uses for of the drug that were not medically indicated.
+They also paid $75.37 million in a civil lawsuit that alleged it caused false claims to be submitted to federal agencies regarding psychiatric uses for of the drug that was not medically indicated.

 What does this tell us about the failure to warn cases?
 Where there is smoke, you look for a fire.
 Here, this company had a history of not being honest about its product to make money.
 Should we be surprised to hear allegations that they did not warn about the risk of the drug because doing so would have cost them money?
 No, because they have proved a willingness to put profits ahead of people.How Much Money Should You Expect in a Topamax Case?